Hürrem Sultan: Relationship with Suleiman

 Remaining in Constantinople, she had already moved out of the harem located in the Old Palace (Eski Saray) and into the Topkapı Palace after her marriage.
 However, earlier it was often assumed that she and her entourage moved to Topkapı, not because of her marriage but only after a fire in 1541 destroyed much of the Old Palace.
 Either way, this was another significant break from established customs, as Mehmed the Conqueror had specifically issued a decree to the effect that no women would be allowed to reside in the same building where government affairs were conducted.
 After Hürrem resided at Topkapı it became known as the New Palace (saray-ı jedid).

 She wrote many love letters to Suleiman when he was away for campaigns, only seven of which survive today.
 In one of her letters, she wrote:

 "After I put my head on the ground and kiss the soil that your blessed feet step upon, my nation's sun and wealth my sultan, if you ask about me, your servant who has caught fire from the zeal of missing you, I am like the one whose liver (in this case, meaning heart) has been broiled; whose chest has been ruined; whose eyes are filled with tears, who cannot distinguish anymore between night and day; who has fallen into the sea of yearning; desperate, mad with your love; in a worse situation than Ferhat and Majnun, this passionate love of yours, your slave, is burning because I have been separated from you.
 Like a nightingale, whose sighs and cries for help do not cease, I am in such a state due to being away from you.
 I would pray to Allah to not afflict this pain even upon your enemies.
 My dearest sultan!
 As it has been one-and-a-half months since I last heard from you, Allah knows that I have been crying night and day waiting for you to come back home.
 While I was crying without knowing what to do, the one and only Allah allowed me to receive good news from you.
 Once I heard the news, Allah knows, I came to life once more since I had died while waiting for you."

-Suleiman's letters to Hürrem, however, didn't survive but Muhibbi's plethora of odes did.
+Suleiman's letters to Hürrem, however, did not survive but Muhibbi's plethora of odes did.
 Suleiman was as magnificent a poet as he was an emperor.
 He used to compose often under the nom de plume of 'Muhibbi' which meant 'Lover' in Arabic.
 Following the tradition of diwan poetry, the Sultan becomes his loved one's servant and accepts the suffering and sacrifice caused by neglect.